Christian Che-Castaldo

 pumice_plain

-Variation in plant quality across space and time is a driving force behind the heterogeneous distribution of herbivorous insects on their host plants.
-At the same time, herbivory itself can mediate nutrient cycling, causing feedbacks that affect plant quality.
-We examined both of these processes during the ecological recovery occurring on Mount St. Helens following the 1980 eruption.
-We used Bayesian dynamic site-occupancy models to show that herbivory by the poplar-willow weevil on Sitka willow, a dioecious pioneering shrub colonizing Mount St. Helens pyroclastic flows, prefer or perform best on vigorously growing willows that are seasonally water stressed.
-This work highlight the common but often overlooked phenological basis of the plant stress and plant vigor hypotheses, which both focus on how stress changes the quality of plant resources available to immature insects.
-Weevil herbivory was associated with large reductions in willow leaf phosphorus content and decelerated phosphorus cycling, despite the fact that weevil larvae are stem-borers and do not consume leaves.
-Taken together, these findings document how weevil herbivory forestalls willow colonization of drier areas through host plant juvenilization, while having a small effect in riparian zones where willows tolerate herbivory.
+Variation in plant quality across space and time is a driving force behind the distribution of herbivorous insects on their host plants.
+We used Bayesian dynamic site-occupancy models to better understand how host plant quality directs the herbivory dynamics of the poplar-willow weevil on Sitka willow, a dioecious pioneering shrub colonizing Mount St. Helens following the 1980 eruption.
+This work highlights the common, but often overlooked, phenological basis of the plant stress and plant vigor hypotheses, which both focus on how host plant stress changes the quality of resources available to immature insects.
+Insect-host phenology forestalls willow colonization of drier areas through host plant juvenilization by weevils, while having a small effect in riparian zones where willows tolerate herbivory.
 This seral delay has promoted alternative successional trajectories, such as the moss and herb dominated communities seen today on the Mount St. Helens pyroclastic flows.

 weevil